Abortion Risks.

 • Suicidal thoughts or self-harm

 If you experience post-abortion stress, recognizing the symptoms is the first step toward healing.
-Personal stories may help reduce isolation, you can find stories at AfterAbortion.org
+Personal stories may help reduce isolation: Abortion Recovery Canada and AfterAbortion.org.

-If you are struggling with a past abortion, reach out to someone you trust or contact the Abortion Recovery Centre in Alberta.
+If struggling with a past abortion, reach out to someone you trust or contact the Abortion Recovery Centre in Alberta.